mikeharder/azure-rest-api-specs/specification/contosowidgetmanager/resource-manager/readme.md

 # containerstorage

 > see https://aka.ms/autorest
-This is the AutoRest configuration file for Contoso.
+This is the AutoRest configuration file for Contoso 2.

 ## Getting Started